carbon-language/carbon-lang/docs/design/generics/details.md

 `C` is a facet type.
 The constraint is that `T` satisfies the requirements of `C`.

-**References:** The definition of rewrite and same-type constraints were [proposal #2173](https://github.com/carbon-language/carbon-lang/pull/2173).
+**References:** The definition of rewrite and same-type constraints were in [proposal #2173](https://github.com/carbon-language/carbon-lang/pull/2173).
-Implements constraints switched using the `impls` keyword in [proposal #2483](https://github.com/carbon-language/carbon-lang/pull/2483).
+Implements constraints switched to using the `impls` keyword in [proposal #2483](https://github.com/carbon-language/carbon-lang/pull/2483).

 **Alternatives considered:**